-“PM” (Particulate Matter) is not a single pollutant, but refers to a complex mixture of solids and aerosols of varying shape, size, and chemical composition and may contain many chemical species like organic compounds, inorganic ios, metallic compounds, elementary carbon, etc.
+“PM” (Particulate Matter) is not a single pollutant but refers to a complex mixture of solids and aerosols.
+Which are of varying shapes, sizes, and chemical compositions.
+Which may contain many chemical species like organic compounds, inorganic ios, metallic compounds, elementary carbon, etc.

-These atmospheric particles are defined by their diameter for air quality regulatory purposes.
+These atmospheric particles are definable by their diameter for air quality regulatory purposes.

-The ultra-fine inhalable particles that are less than or equal to 1 micrometre in diameter are collectively known as PM1.
-They are more than 400 times thinner than a human hair (too small to be detectable by the human eye) that can penetrate directly through lungs into the bloodstream when inhaled.
+The ultra-fine inhalable particles that are less than or equal to 1 micrometer in diameter are collectively known as PM1.
+They are more than 400 times thinner than human hair (too small to be detectable by the human eye) that can penetrate directly through the lungs into the bloodstream when inhaled.

-Particulate matter PM1 are either directly emitted from a source (primary PM) or are formed through the chemical reactions of gases such as oxides of sulfur (SOx), nitrogen oxides (NOx), organic compounds, etc. in the atmosphere (secondary PM).
+The emission of particulate matter PM1 is direct emission from a source (primary PM) or through the chemical reactions of gases such as oxides of sulfur (SOx), nitrogen oxides (NOx), organic compounds, etc. which are present in the atmosphere (secondary PM).
 The natural sources of PM1 particulate matter are marine aerosol, soil erosion, volcanic eruptions, and forest fires.
 Anthropogenic sources of PM1 include:

 - Burning fossil fuels such as gasoline, oil, diesel, coal or wood, etc.

 - Emission from motor vehicle exhaust, specifically diesel-powered.

 - Emission from power plants and industrial combustion processes

 The formation of secondary PM1 is generally via photochemical reactions of gases and condensation of semi-volatile vapors in the atmosphere.
 They usually consist of sulfuric acid, ammonium sulfates and nitrates, organic compounds, and a range of trace metals.